Welcome to the ‘Living Single’ series.

-Welcome, the ‘Living Single’ series.
-I’ve moved from the comfortable sleepy little beach town I called home to a big old city that is, while in the same state, completely foreign to me.
-While it’s great to remember the feeling of having my own apartment, with my own patio, plants and complete control of playlists, living single presents it’s own set of challenges.
+While it’s great to remember the feeling of having my own apartment, with my own patio, plants and complete control of playlists, living single presents its own set of challenges.

-Now, don’t get it confused, I’m a self sufficient lady, but I’m talking awful fever, can’t move, throw me in a river, unimaginable sick.
+And look, I’m a self sufficient gal, but I’m talking awful fever, can’t move, throw me in a river, unimaginable sick.
 I’m alone in a new town, no family nearby, so I had to get seriously resourceful.
 If you’re also living single, and are coming down with a sickness, here are some quick tips on getting through it.

 Surviving Strep Throat: A Living Single How To